Skip to main content

 • Make the nomination in a timely manner.
 The National Awards Advisory Group will usually only consider award nominations submitted within 12-18 months of the incident/issue.

-Specific tips for Good Service citations
+Specific tips for completing Good Service award nomination forms

 • Include examples/evidence of the nominees contributions and if possible, quantify the benefits of their contribution.